davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 - Well tested units reduce likelihood of integration issues, making high levels of testing easier

 ## Acceptance Testing
+- Once the system is internally tested, it should be placed in the hands of users for feedback.
+- Users must ultimately approve the system.
+- Many faults do not emerge until the system is used in the wild.
+	- Alternative operating environments.
+	- More eyes on the system.
+	- Wide variety of usage types

 ### Acceptance Testing Types
+- Alpha Testing ▪ A small group of users work closely with development team to test the software.
+- Beta Testing ▪ A release of the software is made available to a larger group of interested users.
+- Formal Acceptance Testing
+- Customers decide whether or not the system is ready to be released.

 ### Acceptance Testing Stages
 ## Test Plans
 ### Why make a Test Plan ?